Stone space partitions indexed by a poset

 This result is also a corollary of the work of Pierce~\cite[Theorems 4.3 and 4.6]{Pierce}.
-Pierce~\cite{Pierce} studied compact Stone spaces $X$ of ``finite type'', which have only finitely many subsets invariant under homeomorphisms of $X$.
-These subsets form a finite ``topological Boolean algebra'' $\mathscr{A}$, with which he associated a ``P.O. system'' $(P,P_{1})$, where $P$ is a finite poset labelling $\mathscr{A}$ and $P_{1}\subseteq P$.
-The atoms of $\mathscr{A}$ form a good partition of $X$ satisfying (\ref{eq:finbase}), with $P^{s}=P-P_{1}$, except that $|X_{p}|$ is allowed to take values in $\mathbb{N_{+}}$ for $p\in P^{s}$.
-Pierce also showed that any finite topological Boolean algebra generated by its closed elements can be embedded in a Stone space such that its atoms form a partition of the space.
+Pierce studied compact Stone spaces $X$ of ``finite type'', which have only finitely many subsets invariant under homeomorphisms of $X$.
+These subsets form a finite ``topological Boolean algebra'' $\mathscr{A}$, whose atoms can be labelled by a finite PO system $P$ so as to form a complete $P$-partition of $X$ satisfying (\ref{eq:finbase}), with $|X_{p}|$ taking values in $\mathbb{N}_{+}$ for $p\in P^{d}$.
+Moreover, any finite topological Boolean algebra generated by its closed elements can be embedded in a Stone space such that its atoms form a complete $P$-partition of the space.

-More generally, a Boolean ring $R$ with a $1$ is \emph{pseudo-indecomposable (p.i.)} if for all $A\in R$, either $(A)\cong R$ or $(1-A)\cong R$ , where $(A)=\{B\in R\mid B\subseteq A\}$; and $B\in R$ is p.i. if $(B)$ is p.i.. $R$ is said to be \emph{primitive }if it is p.i. and every element of $R$ is the disjoint union of finitely many p.i. elements.
-Hanf~\cite{Hanf} showed that a primitive $R$ is determined up to isomorphism by a ``diagram'' (P.O. system) $(P,I)$ where $P$ is a poset and $I\subseteq P$.
+Stone spaces of finite type are a special type of primitive space.
+An element $A$ of a Boolean ring $R$ is \emph{pseudo-indecomposable (p.i.)} if for all $B\in(A)$, either $(B)\cong(A)$ or $(A-B)\cong(A)$ , where $(A)=\{B\in R\mid B\subseteq A\}$; and $R$ and its Stone space are \emph{primitive }if every element of $R$ is the disjoint union of finitely many p.i.\ elements.
+Hanf~\cite{Hanf} showed that a primitive Boolean algebra $R$ such that $1_{R}$ is p.i.\ is determined up to isomorphism by a PO system ``structure diagram'' $P$.